Responsible Compassion for the Homeless

 - Implemented June 11, 2015

-- One Sergeant and two officers assigned to the Team
+- One Sergeant and four officers assigned to the Team

 - Developed resource pamphlet used by the City of Temecula to refer services